 This is a great way to get integrated back into the EIU community and speak with your peers about your study abroad experience .. for credit!

-- Starting in Fall 2013, students can take this 1 credit hour course to fulfill their senior-seminar requirement, after completing a successful study abroad experience and 75 semester hours.
+- Students can take this 1 credit hour course to fulfill their senior-seminar requirement, after completing a successful study abroad experience and 75 semester hours.
 Students should be mindful of the number of credits they need to fulfill graduation requirements.